 In addition to the impacts of detention, shorter deadlines and reduced procedural guarantees are applicable in the context of procedures conducted while the applicants are detained.
-Moreover, asylum seekers who are detained may face practical restrictions contacting others outside of the facility (including by phone).
 These reduced guarantees may give rise to risks of poorer quality decision-making.

 Article 35-A(3)(b) Asylum Act.